Restorative Justice Jobs

 Related Job Openings and internships

-This page is constructed and maintained by PACS Director of Graduate Academic Programs Duane Ruth-Heffelbower who posts all he knows about these positions.
+This page is constructed and maintained by PACS Prof. Duane Ruth-Heffelbower who posts all he knows about these positions.
 The positions come from the mining of many sources, as well as direct submissions.
 The most recently received item is at the top, with no other ordering imposed.
 The fact that a due date has passed does not necessarily mean the position is closed.
 When we learn that the position is filled we remove it.
 The end of the list has continuous recruitment positions.
 Check our careers page for general information on employment and careers in the field, as well as links to other job sites.
 Last modified on the date of the top posting.
 Review change log

 Please contact the employer directly for more information about a particular job ad.

 To post a job here at no charge, send the information to Jobs Page Editor.
 Job advertisers, please include limitations such as eligibility to work in your country since this is a global list.
 Three days after one posting we received the following: "I am now receiving numerous applications from American citizens for this position, which is an entry level role, and only available to NZ residents with an appropriate work permit.
 Please can you remove this ad from your website as soon as possible?"
 Posting here does work.

 Center for Peacemaking and Conflict Studies Graduate Assistantships.

 Posted January 22, 2015 with February application reviews beginning.